Ms-Tanya-Singh/Ms-Tanya-Singh/README.md

 About Me

-- Python enthusiast with a love for both theoretical and applied problem-solving
+- Python enthusiast with a keen penchant for both theoretical and applied problem-solving
-- Strong academic foundation in mathematics and engineering
+- Cuurently building my masters-level academic foundation in mathematics and computing, with a prior background in chemical engineering from Georgia Institute of Technology.
 - Interested in machine learning, computational mathematics, and symbolic computation
 - Currently working on a command-line calculator and exploring contributions to open-source projects
 - Based in USA